 Language.
 That would be really simple, but unfortunately also caused a ripple effect throughout the system as you would have to update every interpreter that uses the language.
 Not good.
 So let’s do something else instead.

 Conceptually what we did is we created a child language, which has the whole API of it’s parent, but also few new things.
 From this point on we can just do the same things we did for the parent.

 Build an interface:

 As you can see it required a bit of writing (could be less if we delegated/inherited in

-interpretWithMul definition).
-But the good part is that at no point we had to touch the older part – it runs at it did before.
+interpretWithMul the definition).
+But the good part is that at no point we had to touch the older part – it runs as it did before.

-Another interesting property that emerges from this pattern in composability.
+Another interesting property that emerges from this pattern is composability.
 The ability to combine small parts into bigger, more powerful entities with new properties.

-Let’s discuss it on a simple example.
+Let’s discuss it in a simple example.
 Using our original language we were able to express logic like this:

 The code compiles just fine, but there’s something we could do better – performance.